 Proving Negligence in Your Wrongful Death Claim

-To recover compensation in a wrongful death claim, we must successfully prove four elements of negligence.
+To recover compensation in a wrongful death claim, a personal injury lawyer must successfully prove four elements of negligence.
 We collect substantial evidence during our investigation so that we can establish the following:

-- Breach of Duty: The defendant breached this duty.
+- Breach of Duty: The defendant failed to fulfill their obligation, acting negligently or irresponsibly.

 Damages You May Recover in Your Wrongful Death Claim

-Our Palm Bay injury lawyer can help you estimate the value of the damages that you suffered due to your loved one’s death.
-Per Florida Statute § 768.21, all survivors are eligible to recover damages for the value of their loved one’s lost support and services, and for mental pain and suffering.
+Our Palm Bay wrongful death lawyer can help you estimate the value of the damages that you suffered due to your loved one’s death.
+Per Florida Statute § 768.21, all survivors are eligible to recover damages for the value of their loved one’s lost support and services and for mental pain and suffering.

 The statute also allows survivors to recover damages based on their relationship to the deceased.
 For instance: